-The term 'Living Wage' is included in the Laws & Regulations edition of the Herold Financial Dictionary.
-Get yourself a copy now on Amazon - available as Kindle or Paperback.
+The term 'Living Wage' is included in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Living Wage refers to an income which would permit the people who earn them to be able to provide for sufficient food, shelter, and other important needs for their livelihood.
 In order for this wage to be sufficient to sustain an individual and/or family, it has to be high enough that the spending on housing does not exceed 30 percent of the total.
 The ideal with such a wage is for the workers to be capable of bringing home enough income to maintain an acceptable living standard.

 Interestingly enough, the concept for a Living Wage enjoys both proponents and detractors.
 The critics maintain that enforcing such a livable wage sets a new wage floor that ultimately hurts the overall economy.
 This argument claims that corporations and small companies will decide to hire fewer employees with these greater amounts of payroll.
 Such a response would likely lead to a greater unemployment rate.
 In the end, the argument states that fewer people would be allowed to work for this new wage.
 Meanwhile those people who are still willing to work for a wage (less than the livable one) will not have job opportunities any more.